 I ran into naptime so I had to choose something quiet to do for a while.
 For quite a while now I have been rolling paint on my bigger projects with a foam roller and it has suited me pretty well so far.
 Less fumes, no overspray (other than some drips), and I don’t have to wear a respirator.
 Rolling the paint works especially well on expanded steel.
 When trying to spray paint it seems to get paint on everything BUT the expanded steel…

-Stay tuned for Part 2 where we build adjustable legs, then cut them back off and rebuild them stronger!!
+Continue on to Part 2 where we build adjustable legs, then cut them back off and rebuild them stronger!!